World Fighting Alliance: History

 The fruits of their acquisitions culminated in WFA: King of the Streets on July 22, 2006, a pay-per-view broadcast event at the Forum in Inglewood, California.
 The card was headed by a main event of Quinton Jackson vs. Matt Lindland, Jackson's first fight on American soil since becoming a headliner in PRIDE, and featured famed boxing broadcaster Barry Tompkins and wrestling star Bill Goldberg at the announce desk.
 Despite heavy expectations and an aggressive marketing campaign, including a pre-event special broadcast on Showtime, the event only attracted a crowd of over 5,000, with only 2,300 tickets sold.
 Pay-per-view buys were also low, reportedly under 50,000.

 Despite the disappointing numbers, and rumors of financial troubles, the WFA announced their next event, WFA: King of the Streets II at Aladdin Resort and Casino in Las Vegas, Nevada, scheduled for December 9, 2006.
 However, the event was then postponed until early 2007 for undisclosed reasons.
 On November 15, 2006, the WFA's CEO, Jeremy Lappen, sued the WFA and its owners for breach of contract, claiming he has not been paid since June 2006, a few weeks before King of the Streets.
 Finally on December 11, 2006, Zuffa, the parent company of rival promotion UFC, announced it had acquired select assets of the WFA, including the contracts of WFA fighters.
 The WFA afterward ceased operations per the sale agreement.

 The WFA brand was revived in THQ's video game UFC Undisputed 2010, an update to their wildly popular multi-platform MMA video game UFC 2009 Undisputed.
 In the game's career mode, which mimics that of an actual MMA fighter, players start off in the WFA and after a certain amount of success are invited to the UFC.
 The WFA made its video game return in EA's video game EA Sports UFC 3.
 The Brand was then again revived to appear in EA Sports UFC 4 in 2020.
+WFA Also Appears In EA Sports UFC 5 In 2023.